neon-bindings/rfcs/text/vm-2.0.md

 ## The `Vm` trait

-Most Neon functions take an extra parameter in the form of a mutable reference to an implementation of the `Vm` trait.
+Most Neon APIs take an extra parameter in the form of a mutable reference to an implementation of the `Vm` trait.
 This parameter roughly represents access to the JavaScript virtual machine.
 For example, the `Object::get` method for getting a property of a JavaScript object requires an extra `Vm` parameter:

 ```rust
 let foo = obj.get(&mut vm, "foo");